santoshkc05/iOSBanking/README.md

 [Backend Server](https://github.com/santoshkc05/stripe-springboot) is required for the stripe payment.
 To complete the payment features you need to run the backend server in your machine.

 [Create IOS project](https://firebase.google.com/docs/ios/setup) in the firebase console.
-You need to complete step 1, step 2 and step 3.
+You need to complete step 1, step 2 and step 3 of the mentioned document.

 Clone this project and hit following command from the project directory.